Financial-Times/ft-origami/docs/developer-guide/general-best-practices.md

 ### Use UTF-8

-Character encoding can cause problems, especially on sites that are predominently in English with a few foreign characters here and there, where issues with character encoding can easily go unnnoticed.
+Character encoding can cause problems, especially on sites that are predominantly in English with a few foreign characters here and there, where issues with character encoding can easily go unnoticed.

 Ensure that your pages are **UTF-8** encoded, using both an HTTP response header **and** an HTML meta tag: